Courses & Details

-|Mode of delivery||Face to face on campus.|
+|Mode of delivery||Face to Face|

 The Master of Teaching (Secondary) program at the University of Newcastle provides a postgraduate pathway into a highly successful and rewarding career in teaching.
 The program aims to develop graduates who are outstanding teachers who act professionally, ethically and effectively in their professional contexts; who engage in critical enquiry into their practice and the contexts of their practice; and who play a constructive leadership role in public discourse in and beyond education.
-Graduates of the program will be eligible to seek employment as teachers of students in Years 7 to 12 in a wide range of national and international contexts, including in NSW Government, Batholic and Independent school sectors.
+Graduates of the program will be eligible to seek employment as teachers of students in Years 7 to 12 in a wide range of national and international contexts, including in NSW Government, Catholic and Independent school sectors.

 Study a Language

 All domestic students can now enrol in an undergraduate Diploma in Languages alongside their main degree program.
 This diploma will enhance proficiency in another language or languages, and will increase international career opportunities.
 Subject to course availability, this additional program will generally add an extra year to studies, and students will graduate with a Diploma in Languages as well as their other degree.
 Please note that all language courses are held on campus (face to face) at Callaghan.